 Board of Directors

-Board Chair: As a nationally prominent nature and environmental writer (at last count, he has authored twenty-nine books) who has lived in the Yaak Valley for over twenty years, Rick is one of the founders of the YVFC and could be considered our organizational backbone and ideological compass.
+Board Member: As a nationally prominent nature and environmental writer (at last count, he has authored twenty-nine books) who has lived in the Yaak Valley for over twenty years, Rick is one of the founders of the YVFC and could be considered our organizational backbone and ideological compass.
 His experience as board member and trustee of the Montana Wilderness Association, the Cabinet Resources Group, and Round River Conservation Studies has been invaluable toward the development of YVFC.
 Rick’s numerous books and articles devoted specifically to Yaak’s wildlands and the need to protect the remaining roadless cores have brought national attention to the organization.
 His accomplishments for our group include overseeing our annual community presentations and editing two anthologies on the Yaak: Archipelago and The Roadless Yaak.
 In addition, Rick offers countless hours of volunteer field support to our Forest Watch program and writes numerous articles and op-ed pieces yearly, which bring the need to protect the Yaak to a national audience.

 Ed.
-D., Board Member, YVFC Secretary/Treasurer: David is currently assistant professor of educational leadership for the graduate school at the Montana State University.
+D., Board Chairman, YVFC Secretary/Treasurer: David is currently assistant professor of educational leadership for the graduate school at the Montana State University.
 He is a Courage To Teach/Lead facilitator and is co-founder of Montana Courage To Teach, a professional development program for educators and leaders that focuses on helping educators/leaders reconnect who they are with what they do.
 David’s professional experience has been elemental in structuring the YVFC Conservation Education program, now in its third year.
 Prior to his Montana State appointment, he was an adjunct professor at the University of Montana in Missoula, where he also taught leadership classes, and has taught college and high school English and the sciences and served as the high school principal in Troy, Montana.
 For four years he taught 5th-8th grade in the K-8 Yaak school, the last “one room” school in Montana which still meets in its original log cabin.
 After an extended stint as a professor at Southwestern Oklahoma State University, David and his family have returned to Montana full-time; they are now able to spend many more days at their spiritual home—a modest A-frame on the South Fork of the Yaak River.
 David has been with the Yaak Valley Forest Council since its inception and gives the Board over two decades’ worth of perspective on both the land and local culture.

 Caroline Stephens was raised in the bluegrass hills of Kentucky, and is the seventh generation in her family to live on a small farm in the city of Louisville.